Checklist when appealing a social welfare decision

 Some voluntary organisations (such as your local Citizens Information Centre) can help you to decide if you have grounds for an appeal.
 They can help you to prepare your case and may even go with you on the day of your oral hearing.

 Prepare your case

-4. Why you do not agree with the Department of Social Protection's
+4. Why do you not agree with the Department of Employent Affairs and

 Set out why you do not agree with the Department's decision.
 Get all the documents you need to prove your case.
 All your documents on the appeal file should be arranged in date order.
 Where photocopies only are available, they should be of good quality and clearly legible.
 You may find it useful to read some examples of cases taken to the Social Welfare Appeals Office.